The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-In particular, if we construct a solution that satisfies this structure, we can simply specify $Z=W_L ...
-W_1 H_1 = U_L \textrm{diag}(\sigma_1^{L+1},...,\sigma_K^{L+1}) V_0^T$, and then the only free parameters are $U_{l-1}, ... , U_0$, which do not affect the loss of the solution.
-Thus, we can express the loss at any point with this structure entirely in terms of the matrix $Z$.
-Our definition of DNC is consistent with this alignment between matrices in the linear model and is given by:
+and the only remaining free parameters are $U_{l-1}, ... , U_0$, which do not affect the loss.
+Thus, the loss at any point with this structure can be expressed entirely in terms of the logit matrix $Z$.
+Our definition of DNC structure is consistent with this alignment between matrices in the linear model and naturally leads to the DNC properties.

-\textbf{Definition: DNC in the linear CE DUFM:} \textit{A DNC solution for this case is any set of matrices $W_L,...,W_1,H_1$ that both satisfy the SVD properties stated in Lemma 1, as well as}
+\textbf{Definition 2: DNC in the deep linear UFM:} \textit{A DNC solution in this setting is any set of matrices $W_L,...,W_1,H_1$ that both satisfy the SVD properties stated in Lemma 1 and yield a logit matrix of the form $ Z = \alpha S \otimes 1_n^T$, for some $\alpha >0$.}